louis-tru/quark/docs/CURRENT_WORK.md

 ## Suggested Next Render Tasks

-- Add visual regression coverage for Metal clipping and blur against GL reference output.
+- Add visual regression coverage for Metal clipping, blur, readback, and output-image behavior against the GL reference output.
-- Audit Metal `readImageCmd()` coordinate math against GL `readImageCall()`.
-- Confirm `outputImage()` restore behavior with nested `save()` / `restore()`.
+- Exercise macOS Metal window resizing/presentation behavior and decide whether to keep the custom `CAMetalLayer` path or move to `MTKView`.
-- Add a small render regression/demo if the project has an existing lightweight path for it.
+- Add or refresh small render regression demos if the project has an existing lightweight path for them.

 ## Verification Preference